 He could have skipped the manipulation altogether and just merge with the clearly unleashed Iblis in Silver's time period.
 It's not like Iblis is being subtle and hard to find.

 Even what he ends up doing, killing Sonic, would have been fine.
-Given the ease of which it was done, and that he only does it because his more complicated plan failed spectacularly, one wonders why he didn't just do that in the first place.
-Or any of the other suggestions here.
+Given the ease of which it was done, and that he only does it because his more complicated plan failed spectacularly, you have to wonder why he didn't just do that in the first place.

 The Lich King in World of Warcraft has a truly epic case of this.
 He comes up with a plan to transform your player into one of his 10/25 (depending on dungeon mode) greatest generals by allowing you to train up by killing off any number of already competent servants, including his 10 most powerful minions you can only kill when outnumbering them at least 9 to 1, then slaughter your way up to his inner sanctum and nearly kill him, before he kills you and raises you as undead.
 Alternatively, his plan could have gone something like this: Lord Marrowgar....okay I made you too big to ever leave the room, stay where you are.
 Drakuru, who I didn't kill like an idiot, send out your super-trolls.
 Deathwhisper rally the cultists!
 Saurfang lead the troops!
 Putridus release your plagues!
 Unleash the Darkfallen!
 The other 8 billion of you...Charge!
 I mean seriously, you idiots are still killing each other even though the sole reason you're here is to fight a guy who reanimates the dead.